 Phoebe's elder sister Phillipa received AIC allowances in Years 11 and 12 because the local school catered to Year 10 only.
 The school now provides up to Year 12, but there are only two students in Year 11 and all subjects except English are delivered by distance education methods.
 Phoebe's parents believe she would be disadvantaged at the local school, and want her to board.
 A teacher supports the family's case, but the education authority makes no recommendation.
-An AIC Scheme claim cannot be approved.
+An AIC Scheme claim cannot be approved as the education authority has not provided a supporting statement.